jafl/YUI-3-Stockpile/README.md

     combo server:  /usr/share/yui3-stockpile/combo.json
     admin UI:      /usr/share/yui3-stockpile/manager.json

+The config files are JSON.
+The keys are the names of the command line parameters.
 Command line arguments override the values in the config files.

 The default paths are: